rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-011/index.md

 nightly and a cargo subcommand.

 The psp crate provides a `psp::sys` submodule that houses the entire Sony PSP API.
-We are working to have theseinterfaces merged into the libc crate.
+The authors are working to have these interfaces merged into the libc crate.
-The PSP unfortunately uses non-standard dynamic linking, (and some libraries are statically linked!), so function definitions marked extern are not enough.
-Eventually we will wrap this sys lib with a more rust-friendly library.
+The PSP, unfortunately, uses non-standard dynamic linking, (and some libraries are statically linked!), so function definitions marked extern are not enough.
+Eventually, this sys lib will be wrapped with a more rust-friendly library.

 Rather than patching LLVM or rustc, the rust-psp team has also merged a